apache/beam/website/www/site/content/en/documentation/programming-guide.md

 {{< /paragraph >}}

 {{< paragraph class="language-py" >}}
-So far we’ve used numpy types in these Batched DoFn implementations - `np.int64 ` as the element typehint and `np.ndarray` as the corresponding batch typehint - but Beam supports typehints from other libraries as well.
+We’ve used numpy types in the Batched DoFn implementations in this guide &ndash;
+`np.int64 ` as the element typehint and `np.ndarray` as the corresponding batch typehint &ndash; but Beam supports typehints from other libraries as well.
 {{< /paragraph >}}

 #### [numpy](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/typehints/batch.py)